FinEst-Twins/fvh_movingvehicle_in/README.md

-Refer to documentation for setting up endpoint
+Refer to documentation for setting up endpoint - Finest Google Docs